 - Pour the water in a small bowl and sprinkle the powdered gelatin over it in a single layer.
 Set aside for about 5 minutes.

-- In the bowl of a stand mixer fitted with the whisk attachment, whip the remaining 1 1/2 c. of heavy cream, vanilla and powdered sugar on high speed until stiff peaks form.
+- In the bowl of a stand mixer fitted with the whisk attachment, whip the remaining 1 1/2 cups of heavy cream, vanilla and powdered sugar on high speed until stiff peaks form.

 - Gently fold in the chocolate mixture half at a time, making sure the mousse is light and fluffy and fully combined.